sdgathman/trippfix/README.md

 both of these options (controlled by configuration pins), unfortunately, it seems that nearly all actual USB hubs in a box on the market ignore this mandatory feature, and just hardwire Vcc on all ports to 5V.
-I am using Linksys USB2HUB4, other working hubs are listed below.
+I am using a Linksys USB2HUB4, other working hubs are listed below.

+Copyright (C) 2016 Stuart D. Gathman

+Author: Stuart Gathman <stuart at gathman.org>

 hub-ctrl.c
 ==========

-Control USB power on a port by port basis on some USB hubs.
+Control USB power on a port by port basis on USB hubs with port power switching.

 Originally created NIIBE Yutaka and published to Github by Joel Dare on January 31st, 2013.